minzhou1003/ec601-project/MASKrcnn_model/README.md

 ## Early Model train Evaluations

 To begin I ran three training attempts with the preprocessed data (from our lung segmentation module), the regular data, and the data + pretrained COCO weights on the initial layers.
+Initially these three tests were run with the following configuratioons

+* 16 epocs using Matterport's Mask_RCNN implementation
+* a resnet50 backbone,
+* 256 * 256 image inputformat
+* binary cross entropy loss function
+* basic image agmentation, geometric transform, blur/shapen, brightness
-Initially these three tests were run for only 16 epocs using Matterport's Mask_RCNN implementation, a resnet50 backbone,256 * 256 image input, binary cross entropy loss functions and some standard config settings used by this [Kaggle Kernal](https://www.kaggle.com/hmendonca/mask-rcnn-and-coco-transfer-learning-lb-0-155).
-These settings allowed me to run relitively quickly on the free external servers provided by kaggle because Mask-RCNN would not work on my local machine, these initial results are shown below:
+* some standard config settings used by this [Kaggle Kernal](https://www.kaggle.com/hmendonca/mask-rcnn-and-coco-transfer-learning-lb-0-155).

+These settings allowed me to run relitively quickly on the free external servers provided by kaggle because Mask-RCNN was too large to function on my local machine, these initial results are shown below:

 ### PreProcessed Data (Lung Segmentation) Final Loss = 2.17
 ![pp_data](https://raw.githubusercontent.com/minzhou1003/ec601-project/master/MASKrcnn_model/Data/epocs%3D16_LR%3D.00005_.0005_L%3D2.17_PPDATA.jpeg)